Compare prices for Orff Instruments

 go to our hospital supply store in town and get their oxygen tubing for replacement tubing for glocks, xylophones & marimba.
 It's very cheap and lasts longer than the black tubing from the manufacturers-sounds just as good too.

-This document is a Chart which compares the costs of every instrument for every major brand PDF
+Chart which compares the costs of every instrument for every major brand PDF

 Rhythm Band, Suzuki, Sonor, Primary Line (Sonor),Studio 49, and Bergerault. [not current price list]